thaabomb/EightyPercentSafer/notes.md

 - This is not a book about aviation safety in general.
 It's about the specific changes that reduced the fatal accident rate by 83% in ten years.
 - This is not a book about patient safety.
 - This is not a book about security.
+- This is not a book about slips trips and falls.

 # We need a name for the specific brand of safety we're selling
 - SuperSafety